 Graduated from a Maine program approved for school literacy specialist, together with a formal recommendation from the preparing institution;

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

-Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”; and
+Completed an approved course for teaching students with exceptionalities in the regular classroom.

-Passed content area assessment, in accordance with Me.
-Dept. of Ed.
-Reg.
-13.

 2. Certificate Eligibility Pathway 2

-(a) Holds a professional certificate with a subject area endorsement or a minimum of 2 years of teaching experience;
+Holds a professional teaching certificate with a subject area endorsement or a minimum of 2 years of teaching experience;

-(b) Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

-Earned a master’s degree in literacy/reading from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned a master’s degree in literacy/reading from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

-(d) Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”;

-(e) In addition to (c) above, earned graduate semester hours for a literacy/reading clinic; and
+Earned graduate semester hours for a literacy/reading clinic; and

-(f) Passed content area assessment, in accordance with Mr. Dept. of Ed.
-Reg.
-13.
+Completed an approved course for teaching students with exceptionalities in the regular classroom.

 3. Certificate Eligibility Pathway 3

-(a) Earned a bachelor’s degree from an accredited college or university in accordance with Part I Section 4.4 of this rule;
+(a) Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

 (b) Completed a minimum of 2 years of teaching experience;